korawica/fmtutil/README.md

 pip install dup-fmt
 ```

-:dart: First objective of this project is include necessary formatter objects for data
+:dart: First objective of this project is include necessary formatter objects for
-components of the framework engine package.
-We can use `parse` any filename on source
+any data components package which mean we can `parse` any complicate names on
-server machine and ingest the right filename to target landing zone.
+data source and ingest the right names to in-house or data target.

-For example, we want to get filename with the format like, `filename_20220101.csv`, on
+For example, we want to get filename with the format like, `filename_20220101.csv`,
-the file system storage, and we want to incremental ingest the latest file with date **2022-03-25**
+on the file system storage, and we want to incremental ingest the latest file with
-date.
-So we will implement `Datetime` object and parse that filename to it,
+date **2022-03-25** date.
+So we will implement `Datetime` object and parse
+that filename to it,

 ```python
 Datetime.parse('filename_20220101.csv', 'filename_%Y%m%d.csv').value == datetime.today()
 ```

-The above example is :yawning_face: **NOT SURPRISE!!!** for us because Python already provide build-in package
+The above example is :yawning_face: **NOT SURPRISE!!!** for us because Python
-`datetime` to parse by `.strptime` and format by `.strftime` with any string datetime value.
+already provide build-in package `datetime` to parse by `{dt}.strptime` and
+format by `{dt}.strftime` with any datetime string value.
+This package will the
-This package will the special thing when we combine more than one formatter objects such as `Naming`,
+special thing when we group more than one formatter objects together as
-`Version`, or `Constant` together.
+`Naming`, `Version`, and `Datetime`.

 **For complex filename format like**: